Michigan governor apologizes for apparent social distancing violation - News Break

 A photo circulated on social media of Whitmer with a large group of unmasked people at the Landshark Bar & Grill.

-The photo, which showed Whitmer seated with about a dozen people at no fewer than three tables that had been pushed together, was posted on social media by one of the attendees, but later deleted, according to the Detroit Free Press.
+The photo, which showed Whitmer seated with about a dozen people at no fewer than three tables that had been pushed together, was posted on social media by one of the attendees, but later deleted, according to the Detroit Free Press bit.ly/2RFRDyw.

 Michigan restaurants and bars remain subject to capacity limits and social distancing requirements due to the coronavirus outbreak.
 Current orders require six people or less at tables and distances of 6 feet (1.8 meters) between tables.

-"Throughout the pandemic, I've been committed to following public health protocols," Whitmer said on Sunday in a statement cited by multiple media outlets, including the Detroit News.
+"Throughout the pandemic, I've been committed to following public health protocols," Whitmer said on Sunday in a statement cited by multiple media outlets, including the Detroit News bit.ly/2RGbIoq.

 “Yesterday, I went with friends to a local restaurant.
 As more people arrived, the tables were pushed together.
 Because we were all vaccinated, we didn’t stop to think about it”, the governor said.